c0wsaysmoo/plane-tracker-rgb-pi/README.md

 I have done some more polishing and made things easier.
 Now the config also allows for wifi so changing networks is a lot easier.
 This clock has been a passion project for years and I hope years to come.

+Thanks to some fantastic help from **ajplotkin**, we’ve added a brand-new alerts feature!
+When enabled, your main clock will automatically scale down to display active alerts directly underneath it.

+You can now toggle the following US-based alerts on or off:
+* **FAA Airport Alerts:** Stay updated on ground stops, departure delays, and more for major US airports.
+* **NWS Weather Alerts:** Get real-time weather warnings for your local area.
+* **ISS Pass-by Countdown:** Receive a live countdown when the International Space Station is just minutes away from passing over your location.
+(Works anywhere)

+All alerts are fully customizable and will seamlessly sync to your secondary screen if you use one.

 *   **New Web Configuration Page:** No more digging through raw files.
 You can now easily fill out and update all your settings directly from a clean, user-friendly webpage.
 At the bottom, it also tells you the system stats and the current API usage for each service.
 REMEMBER your local webpage is going to be http://hostname.local:8080 where hostname is the name of the PI (not your username).
 If you pull this version **BEFORE** you do, make a copy of your current config file.
 Afterwords use the old one to fill out the infomration in the new one.
 *   **Smart Multi-Clock Sync:** If you run multiple clocks in the same house, they now work as a team.
 One clock acts as the **MASTER** to fetch weather data, and then seamlessly passes it to the other clocks.
 This saves system resources and ensures you only need a single weather API key, just like it does with the overhead flights!
 *   **More informative Loading Pulse:** The little light that blinks in the top right corner will now tell you that pinged OpenSky (white) and if it finds a callsign it will blink a different color depending what service it used to find the route (yellow=AirLabs, green=FR24, and cyan=FlightAware).
 If you have a Master/Slave setup, the Slave will blink green if it's connected to the Master and red if it isn't.
 This way you can tell at a glance if it is working and what service is being used.